top of page

 Murton (2021) uses four criteria to identify modern and relict periglacial landscapes in North America (3.5 Ma to present).
 His criteria include (1) persistent cold, (2) extraglacial location, (3) ice-rich substrates, (4) significant aggradation of sediment and ground ice.
 Murton's empirical and geologically-based system improves upon earlier efforts to map and classify periglacial reigons (Tricart and Cailleux, 1972; Mikhailov, 1981; Budel, 1982; Karte, 1982).
 By Murton's criteria, the Columbia Basin during the Last Glacial Maximum (LGM) would have met just 1 of his 4 criteria (extraglacial location).
 Today, it would still meet just that one.

 Incipient frozen ground.
-Frost cracks (soil cracks) likely caused by cold penetrate glacial till at Foster Creek, WA.
+Frost cracks (soil cracks) likely caused by cold penetrate glacial till at West Foster Creek, WA.
 The features are not abundant in roadcuts and stream banks of the area, but appear occasionally.
 My photo taken October 2017.

 Eastern Washington's Missing Periglacial Zone